auth0/docs/articles/architecture-scenarios/application/web-saml/part-1.md

 For the purposes of this example, we will have:

-* The regular web app (and later Slack) act as the service provider
+* The regular web app (and later SalesForce) act as the service provider
 * Auth0 act as the identity provider

 When working with the SAML protocol, it's important to remember that the **service provider** is the part *provide* or *consume* SAML services.
 An **identity provider** (which, in this case, is Auth0) handles everything related to authentication and authorization.